frontenddogma/css-optimization-basics/manuscript/operation.md

 * (Repeat.)
 * Test.

-This may seem intimidating, but is rather precise; and it’s much work only when we just wrote an entire style sheet.
+This may seem intimidating, but is rather precise; and it’s much work only when we just wrote and optimize an entire style sheet.
 For small updates, for example, the process is considerably easier and much more grateful.

-What we receive at the end of it is a style sheet that is, [in many cases](https://meiert.com/en/blog/70-percent-css-repetition/#toc-example), lighter than what we started with; but as file size is not always a factor for performance (mainly thanks to compression), the main benefit is with improved maintainability: We end with style sheets that are more compact, easier to understand, and easier to manage.
-So much, indeed, that this optimization step may mean that we don’t need something like variables, because when we don’t, [like the average website does](https://meiert.com/en/blog/70-percent-css-repetition/), repeat each declaration almost four times, there’s less need to sprinkle variables all over our work.
+What we receive at the end is a style sheet that is, [in many cases](https://meiert.com/en/blog/70-percent-css-repetition/#toc-example), lighter than what we started with; but as file size is not always a factor for performance (mainly thanks to compression), the main benefit is with improved maintainability: We end with style sheets that are more compact, easier to understand, and easier to manage.
+So much, indeed, that this optimization step may mean that we don’t need something like variables, because when [unlike the average website](https://meiert.com/en/blog/70-percent-css-repetition/) we don’t repeat each declaration almost four times, we don’t face the issues of such repetition.

-Try this process on for size, and apply it to CSS sections first (that is, avoid declaration repetition within functional blocks, as with for page styles, navigation styles, login styles, however the blocks are divided).
+Try this process on for size, and apply it to CSS sections first (that is, avoid declaration repetition within functional blocks, as with page styles, navigation styles, login styles, however the blocks are divided).
 This way it’s easier to get acquainted with the process, get a moderate result, and also find a way to feed back to the community your very own ideas on DRY CSS.

 C> ⁂

-We’re now concluding the section on operational optimization.
+We’re concluding the section on operational optimization.
 What we’ve covered are all things we need to focus on while we’re working on style sheets.
-Most of that could not be automated (with the exception of intermittent controls that inform us if, say, our style sheet contained too much repetition, or we were about to submit something invalid).
+Most of that could not be automated (with the exception of unintermittent controls that inform us if, say, our style sheet contained too much repetition, or if we were about to submit something invalid).
 But even if it could all be automated, I believe it makes sense for us to internalize and live what we’ve just discussed, for it to improve our code and us as professionals.

-I> That exception there in parentheses looks innocent but somewhat hints at the future for professional development: automated live feedback.
+I> That exception there in parentheses, about unintermittent controls, looks innocent but somewhat hints at the future of professional development: automated live feedback.
 Likely an area for modern editors, this could mean to immediately provide notifications on unused code, inconsistencies, redundancies, validation issues, &c.
 The way seems long at this point—we’ll need great UI and AI features to make it work effectively, from easy ways to mark false positives to train the software false negatives—but it’s what’s rather glaringly missing from the current way of development, that only checks code once we checked it into a repository or deployed it to a staging or production environment.